kubewarden/go-policy-template/README.md

 * [Kubernetes Go types](https://github.com/kubewarden/k8s-objects) for TinyGo:
   the official Kubernetes Go Types cannot be used with TinyGo.
 This module provides all the Kubernetes Types in a TinyGo-friendly way.
-* [easyjson](https://github.com/mailru/easyjson/): this provides a way to marshal and unmarshal Go types without using reflection.
 * Parsing JSON: queries against JSON documents can be written using the [gjson](https://github.com/tidwall/gjson) library.
 The library features a powerful query language that allows quick navigation of JSON documents and